wasimusu/l2log/readme.md

 L2Log is a modern low-latency concurrent c++ based logger.

 ### Features
+* Concurrent thread-safe logging
+* Logging member functions can take any number of arguments.
 * Easily discoverable method names
 * Set different priority of logs
 * Filter logs based on priority
-* Append logging to older file
+* Append logs to older file
-* Can append to file as well as console
+* Can write logs to file as well as console

 ### Platform Support
 * Tested for C++11 to C++20
-* Build support for Bazel and CMake
+* Build support for CMake
-* Tested for Windows 10 and Linux 18.04
+* Tested for Linux 18.04

 ### Compile
 ```